 She rose unsteadily.
 Walked over to the demon.
 He taunted her.
 Hit her hard.

-"Fight him," Diaz repeated.
+"Fight him," Diaz said again.

 And she did.
 She fought them all.
 She was still the slayer.
 He had worried about that a bit.
 But even disoriented and traumatized she was the most magnificent charge he'd ever had.